In 2025, the cost to install recessed lighting typically ranges from $81 to $407 per fixture, including both materials and professional labor.

 |

-Suitable for bathrooms or other damp areas, waterproof design makes it more expensive
+Essential for bathrooms or damp areas.
+The waterproof design makes it slightly more expensive.

 |